Clyde0513/FLIQ-Virtual-Hackathon/README.md

 ## Acknowledgments

-This project was developed for the Quantum Coalition Future Leaders in Quantum (QC-FLIQ) Virtual Hackathon.
+This project was developed for the Quantum Coalition Future Leaders in Quantum (QC-FLIQ) Virtual Hackathon, where it received an **Honorable Mention**.
 We extend our sincere gratitude to:

-- **UN International Computing Centre (UN ICC)** and **International Telecommunication Union (ITU)** for organizing this valuable opportunity to explore quantum computing applications
+- **UN International Computing Centre (UN ICC)** and **International Telecommunication Union (ITU)** for organizing this valuable opportunity to explore quantum computing applications and recognizing our work with an Honorable Mention
-- The hackathon organizers and mentors for their guidance and support
+- The hackathon organizers and mentors for their guidance and support throughout the competition
 - Qiskit community for providing excellent documentation and resources

 Special thanks to Anusha Dandapani, Gillian Makamara, Devyani Rastogi, and Luke Sebold for their coordination and support throughout the hackathon.